soonick/soonick.github.io/_drafts/2019-01-30-introduction-to-assembly-assembling-a-program.md

 0
 ```

 We have now successfully assembled our first program.
-In future posts I will explore how ot do more interesting stuff with assembly.
+In future posts I will explore how to do more interesting stuff with assembly.